npgsql/efcore.pg/doc/mapping/nodatime.md

 # Setup

-To set up the NodaTime plugin, add the [Npgsql.NodaTime nuget](https://www.nuget.org/packages/Npgsql.NodaTime) to your project.
+To set up the NodaTime plugin, add the [Npgsql.EntityFrameworkCore.PostgreSQL.NodaTime nuget](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL.NodaTime) to your project.
 Then, make the following modification to your `UseNpgsql()` line:

 ```c#
 protected override void OnConfiguring(DbContextOptionsBuilder builder)